 Feed in Chatter tab

-Bookmark is another way to follow a post, so you can easily looks for that post interested you from Chatter Bookmarked link.
+Bookmark is another option to follow a post, so you can easily looks for post interested you from Chatter Bookmarked menu.